pvlib/pvlib-python/docs/sphinx/source/clearsky.rst

 :py:func:`~pvlib.clearsky.lookup_linke_turbidity` function will linearly interpolate turbidity from month to month.
 This removes discontinuities in multi-month PV models.
 Here's a plot of a few locations in the Southwest U.S. with and without interpolation.
-We have intentionally shown points that are relatively close so that you can get a sense of the variability of the data set.
+We chose points that are relatively close so that you can get a better sense of the spatial variability of the data set.

 .. ipython:: python